kotools/types/CONTRIBUTING.md

 - `macOS tests` for running them on the Native platform for macOS.
 - `Windows tests` for running them on the Native platform for Windows.

+> You can run the `JVM checks` for executing the different checks on the JVM,
+> including JVM tests, Java compatibility tests and API binary check.

 ### Serving the documentation

 You can also generate the documentation by running the `Documentation`